-Nevada Outdoor School has established a field trip program for K-6 students in Humboldt County.
+Nevada Outdoor School offers a variety of field trip programs for first through sixth grade students.
 In the early years, students will have the opportunity to explore and experience their local communities through field trips close to home.
-In later years, students will slowly expand their idea of their community and the world around them through field trips that increase in time and distance from home each year.
-Each field trip is created to provide engaging, hands-on, and fun educational experience for students.
+In later years, students will slowly expand their idea of community and the world around them through field trips that increase in duration and distance from home each year.
+Each field trip is created to provide engaging, authentic and fun educational experience for students.

 |First Explorers (First Grade): During this two hour outdoor lesson students have the opportunity to act as scientists as they use their five senses to answer the question: what is fall?
 Plenty of time is given for students to partake in open-exploration and observation of plants and the natural world around them.|

 |Water (Second Grade): Each year 2nd grade students across northern Nevada ask themselves a big question: What is a watershed?
 Students then explore their watershed through models, use of their senses and even a game show!|